aarathinair/model-behavior-artifacts/README.md

 Tokenization: Converting raw text into numeric IDs the model understands.
 We used the model’s “tokenizer” to turn each “prompt + good answer” into a fixed-length list of 512 tokens (numbers), padding shorter ones.
 Wrapped those token lists into a PyTorch Dataset—a simple Python class that the training loop can pull data from.
+Load & Tokenize Data
+Load synthetic_preferences.jsonl into a Python list.
+Construct training examples by concatenating each prompt with its “good” answer.
+Tokenize those texts to fixed-length vectors of numbers (tokens) so the model can digest them.
+Wrap those vectors in a simple PyTorch Dataset so the Trainer can pull batches.

 LoRA Fine-Tuning
 What is LoRA?